 Anxiety can make us feel like we must be on constant high alert or keep us fixated on one thought.
 This, in turn, makes it challenging to concentrate or think clearly.

 The persistent feeling of being overworked, tired, and exhausted often comes with the territory of anxiety.
 Stress hormones, like cortisol, fill the body, leading to fatigue at any point during the day.
 It can build from the other symptoms we're experiencing, like difficulty concentrating and lack of sleep.

 When in an anxious state, our body may be on edge, and our mind may be in constant worry.
 This can lead to a disturbance in our sleep patterns.
-Intrusive thoughts and the stress hormone cortisol can keep us up long past the time we planned to go to fall asleep.
+Intrusive thoughts and the stress hormone cortisol can keep us up long past the time we planned to fall asleep.
 The lack of sleep can exacerbate anxiety symptoms and lead to other mental and physical health challenges.

 Agitation is a feeling of anxiety or nervous excitement.
 It is understood on a spectrum.
 Words like restless, uneasy, and tense generally describe mild agitation.
 When we're agitated, we may be fidgety or find it hard to sit still.
 Agitation can build to the point that we become short-tempered or continually irritable.
 Untreated trauma can contribute to aggressive or harmful behavior toward ourselves or others.

 Stella's Symptom Quiz is a brief assessment that measures symptoms related to post-traumatic stress, depression, anxiety, and stress.
 Take the quiz to gain an understanding of your symptoms and see if you may be a good fit for Treatment by Stella.